$LevyIO

 San Jose (Santa Clara County)9.375%

 Groceries (unprepared food), prescription medications, and some medical devices are exempt from California sales tax.
-Online purchases from out-of-state retailers are subject to California use tax at the same rates — technically the buyer's responsibility to self-report on their California tax return, though this is widely under-reported for small purchases.
-Effective April 1, 2026, the California Department of Tax and Fee Administration (CDTFA) updated several district tax rates; check your specific city or county for current combined rates.
+Online purchases from out-of-state retailers are subject to California use tax at the same rates.
+Effective April 1, 2026, the California Department of Tax and Fee Administration (CDTFA) updated several district tax rates; check your specific city, county, or address for current combined rates.
+For purchase math, use our sales tax calculator.

 California Property Tax: Proposition 13 Explained

 California property taxes are governed by Proposition 13, passed by voters in 1978.
-Prop 13 caps the property tax rate at 1% of a property's assessed value, plus voter-approved bonds and assessments that typically add 0.1% to 0.5%.
-The assessed value is reset to market value only at sale — between sales, annual increases are capped at 2%.
+Prop 13 limits the property tax rate to 1% of a property's assessed value, plus voter-approved bonds and assessments.
+The assessed value is generally reset to market value only at sale or new construction — between those events, annual base-year value increases are generally capped at 2%.

 This creates a dramatic divergence between longtime owners and recent buyers in high-appreciation markets.
 According to the California State Board of Equalization's 2024 Annual Report, the average effective property tax rate in California was approximately 0.7% of current market value — far below the national average of 1.1% (per Lincoln Institute of Land Policy).
 However, a homeowner who bought in the San Francisco Bay Area in 2020 at $1.5 million pays roughly $10,500 per year in property taxes (at 0.7%), while a neighbor who bought the same house in 1998 for $350,000 pays approximately $5,600 per year — even though both homes are now worth $1.5 million.